Winning Students Highlights March 201731 March 2017

-Callum Hawkins was in record-breaking mood as he ran the fastest ever half marathon by a British athlete on US soil at the New York City half marathon, beating Olympic champion Mo Farah’s previous best by 15 seconds, as he came in second place behind top-ranked American, Feyisa Lilesa.
+Callum Hawkins (University of the West of Scotland) was in record-breaking mood as he ran the fastest ever half marathon by a British athlete on US soil at the New York City half marathon, beating Olympic champion Mo Farah’s previous best by 15 seconds, as he came in second place behind top-ranked American, Feyisa Lilesa.

 Kirsty Gilmour (University of Stirling) returned to international competition after knee surgery, by winning the Yonex Austrian Open in Vienna, defeating Japanese top seed Yui Hashimoto on her way to the final.

 Julie Macpherson (Open University in Scotland) reached the semi-final of the women’s doubles at the Portuguese International with partner Eleanor O’Donnell before losing narrowly to the eventual winners.

 Meanwhile, Alex Dunn (University of Strathclyde) and Adam Hall (Open University in Scotland) produced the best Scottish result at the Yonex Polish Open 2017 finishing as runners up after beating the first and thirds seeds on route to the final before falling short against Poland’s more experienced and higher ranked Lukasz Moren and Wojciech Szkudlarczk.

 Eilidh Gibson (University of Edinburgh) won C1 gold at the British Universities and Colleges Sports Championships as part of her preparations ahead of the upcoming British Senior and U23 selection trials.